 It’s a small cage, just barely big enough to fit an elephant and it’s used to break an elephants spirit over the course of 3 agonizing and distressing days.
 Seeing the young, playful and spirited animals come out the other side mere shells of their former selves was truly heartbreaking.

 The cruel days spent in the training crush include painful prodding with nails, sleep deprivation, physical abuse, forced dehydration, starvation and other horrific techniques that cause both physical and mental wounds, eventually breaking their spirit completely.
 Needless to say, many of the elephants arrive at the park with mental issues and need time and therapy to heal.

 The Elephant Nature Park van picked us up at our hotel in Chiang Mai promptly at 8:30am before the 1 hour drive to the park.
 On the way, you watch a short video explaining elephant safety as well as the history of the park.
 The park was founded by a woman named Lek, who with a love and respect for her country’s national symbol, began advocating for the rights and welfare of Asian elephants in Thailand.

 Upon arrival to the park, we reviewed how to stay safe around the elephants and then it was feeding time!
 Elephants began wondering in from all directions.
-We fed them bananas, squash and watermelon and I tell ya, these guys can seriously eat!
+We fed them bananas, squash and watermelon.
+So fun!